13 Examples On How To Get More Reviews For Your App in 2025

 Uber’s review system is simple but brilliant.
 After every ride, the app prompts you to rate your experience with a star system.
 It’s quick, easy, and right in front of your face as soon as you end the trip.
 No annoying pop-up, no unnecessary words.
 Just tap a star.

 Why I love it?
-It’s frictionless and fast—two key elements in getting
+It’s frictionless and fast, two key elements in getting

 reviews.
 Uber got the timing and the minimal design right.
 You’ve just finished your ride, you’re likely in a good mood, and it’s easy to tap that star.
-No fuss, just feedback.
-Or, you can quickly tap a one-star and report the driver if something less-than-pleasant happens.
-At any rate, it’s right there!

-2. Headspace: “How’s Your Head Today?”
+2. Headspace: “How’s your head today?”

 The meditation app, Headspace, takes a much more personalized approach.
 Instead of just throwing stars at you, they start by asking, “How’s your head today?”
 It feels warm and human, not transactional.
 Depending on your response, they’ll gently guide you toward leaving feedback in the app store.